PowerBiDevCamp/TenantManagement/README.md

 The following three sections will step through each of these setup tasks.

-### Create a Security Group in Azure AD named Power BI Apps
+### Create an Azure AD security group named Power BI Apps

 Begin by navigating to the [Groups management page](https://portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups)